mickfuzz/phd4/_posts/2022-2-21-project-and-design-approaches.md

 **Evaluation:** You may evaluate both the end piece of work created by students and the way they have worked together and the skills used to undertake different stages of the project.
 You can validate what the students have learned and areas for future development.

-If you would like more detailed information and case studies on PBL there are online resources provided by numerous organisations including Edutopia, PBLworks and the UK-based Edge Foundation.
-This link provides a good overview. https://my.pblworks.org/
+If you would like more detailed information and case studies on PBL there are online resources provided by numerous organisations including Edutopia, PBLworks and the UK-based Edge Foundation.[^9]

 <!-- ## Authentic Approaches to Projects -->